peteroupc/peteroupc.github.io/morealg.md

 <a id=Lindley_Distribution_and_Lindley_Like_Mixtures></a>
 ### Lindley Distribution and Lindley-Like Mixtures

+The _Lindley distribution_ is a _mixture_ of two probability distributions, with each of the two distributions having a separate probability of being sampled (_w_ and 1&minus;_w_ in the algorithm below).
 A random variate that follows the Lindley distribution (Lindley 1958\)[^32] with parameter _&theta;_ (a real number greater than 0) can be generated as follows:

 Let _A_ be 1 and let _B_ be 2.
 Then:

 1. With probability _w_ = _&theta;_/(1+_&theta;_), generate _A_ exponential random variates with a rate of _r_ = _&theta;_ via **ExpRand** or **ExpRand2** (described in my article on PSRNs), then generate their sum by applying the **UniformAdd** algorithm, then return that sum.
 2. Otherwise, generate _B_ exponential random variates with a rate of _r_ via **ExpRand** or **ExpRand2**, then generate their sum by applying the **UniformAdd** algorithm, then return that sum.

-The table below describes other Lindley-like mixtures:
+Mixtures similar to the Lindley distribution are shown in the following table and use the same algorithm, but with the values given in the table.

 | Distribution | _w_ is: | _r_ is: | _A_ is: | _B_ is: |
   --- | --- | --- | --- | --- |